UngureanuOvidiu-Costin/LeetCode/HashMap/Distribute Candies.md

 ### Time complexity Analysis:
 The time complexity of the algorithm is primarily determined by the for loop that iterates through the candyType array.
-Let's denote the length of the candyType array as n.
+Let's denote the length of the candyType array as n.<br>
 1.For Loop: The for loop runs for each element in the candyType array, and each iteration involves constant-time operations (such as HashMap operations).
-Therefore, the time complexity of the for loop is O(n).
+Therefore, the time complexity of the for loop is O(n). <br>
 2.HashMap Operations: The operations on the HashMap (put and containsKey) are generally considered to have an average time complexity of O(1).
 However, in the worst case, it could be O(n) if there are many hash collisions.
 In practice, with a good hash function, HashMap operations are efficient.

 Therefore, the overall time complexity of the algorithm is O(n).